Opinion: There is only one positive to the FIFA Club World Cup | DW | 11.02.2021

 2. Qatar is an unworthy host, despite being ready to hold the World Cup next year.
 Human rights apply little there, women's rights less so.
 Allegations about the inhumane conditions suffered by the migrants workers who built the stadiums has dragged on for years.
 There have been no consequences.

-Instead, Qatar is getting another opportunity with the Club World Cup to try to redeem itself through sport.
+Instead, Qatar is getting another opportunity with the Club World Cup to try to redeem itself through sports.

 3. FIFA is involved, so that means the Club World Cup is primarily not about sport, but about money.
 It's another competition that gives sponsors the opportunity to showcase their logos at prime time.
 Ironically, FIFA president Gianni Infantino thinks the tournament, which almost everyone involved already feels is a drag, is still too small.